Johnny and the Bomb: Plot summary

-The gang
+Characters

 Johnny Maxwell – Johnny is the protagonist.

 Stephen 'Wobbler' Johnson – (Walter in the TV series) Johnny's best friend and the second main character in the book.
 He is overweight and heavily into computers, an expert at piracy.
 He wants to be a "nerd", but they would not let him join.
 It is his considered opinion that Johnny is mental.
 His real name is Stephen Johnson.
 In Johnny and the Bomb, Wobbler gets stuck in 1941 and grows up to be a billionaire calling himself Sir John and Bigmac is locked up in the Tower of London as a Nazi spy, but, due to the time travel and multiple timelines involved, where and if this happens is questionable.
 Wobbler returns successfully from 1941 and Bigmac is free from the Tower of London.

 Simon 'Bigmac' Wrigley – An asthmatic skinhead who is deeply embarrassed by his interest in maths.
 He lives with his brother in a rundown tower block on the edge of Blackbury.
 He is not exactly a criminal but has a confused grasp of car ownership.

 Yo-less – A West Indian boy, nicknamed by Johnny because he does not say "Yo!"
 His interests include Star Trek, train spotting, Morris dancing, and brass band music.
 His reaction to those who are surprised a black kid has such "uncool" hobbies varies from amusement to irritation.
 When faced with genuine racism he has a brittle anger that manifests itself in cold, almost emotionlessly delivered sarcasm.

 Kirsty – Unlike the rest of the gang, Kirsty is a highly organised person who knows exactly where she wants to go in life.
 She is highly intelligent but has very poor people skills, something she views as a character flaw in everyone else.
 She is trying to get Johnny's life organised since he is clearly incapable of doing it himself, but has not realised that he does not especially want his life organised.
 He finds her very easy to talk to since she never listens.
 She is the only female member of the gang.

+Reception

+The book received positive reviews.
+Kirkus Reviews called the book "Complex, funny and, above all, impassioned."
+School Library Journal praised the plot and humor of the novel.
+A reviewer for Horn Book Magazine wrote: "With plenty of loopy logic, off-the-cuff philosophy, and hectic action, this trilogy cap-off is pure fun."

 Television series

-In January 2006 the BBC aired a three-part television adaptation of Johnny and the Bomb, starring George MacKay as Johnny, Zoë Wanamaker as Mrs Tachyon, Frank Finlay as Johnny's granddad Tom, and Keith Barron as Sir Walter.
+In January 2006 the BBC aired a three-part television adaptation of Johnny and the Bomb, starring George MacKay, Zoë Wanamaker, Frank Finlay and Keith Barron.